Namkyeong/Namkyeong.github.io/_pages/about.md

 - Large Language Models (LLMs) for scientific discovery
 - LLM Agent Systems for scientific discovery

-📌 **I'll be on the job market now, looking for a research scientist or postdoctoral position in several countries.
+📌 **I'm on the job market now, looking for a research scientist or postdoctoral position in several countries.
 If you'd like to connect, please feel free to reach out!**